woolbuddy/woolboy-soapboxcc/README.md

 ### Viewing the Screenshots
 You should be able to view the screenshot captured during a failed test by opening the .png file in the 'screenshots' folder.

+## ToDo List
+* Fix failing test (ContactBubbleTest.java)
+* Find any common elements and events and implement code to allow them to be used across multiple tests.
+* Create a Dockerfile